wso2/docs-choreo-dev/en/developer-docs/docs/administer/configure-an-external-idp/configure-azure-ad-as-an-external-idp.md

 # Configure Azure Active Directory (Azure AD) as an External Identity Provider (IdP)

-In organizations leveraging Microsoft Azure Active Directory (Azure AD) for identity and access management (IAM), integrating it with Choreo offers powerful API access control.
+In organizations leveraging Microsoft Azure Active Directory (Azure AD) for identity and access management (IAM), integrating it with {{ product_name }} offers powerful API access control.
 This control hinges on the use of API scopes.
 That is, it enables the restriction of access to a designated group of users.
 This document guide you step-by-step to configure Azure AD as your external IdP.

 ## Prerequisites

 Before you try out this guide, be sure you have the following:

 - An Azure Active Directory account:  If you don’t already have one,  setup an Azure Active Directory account at [https://azure.microsoft.com/en-gb/](https://azure.microsoft.com/en-gb/).
-- Administrator rights to your Choreo organization: You need this to configure the Azure AD account in your organization.
+- Administrator rights to your {{ product_name }} organization: You need this to configure the Azure AD account in your organization.

-## Add Azure Active Directory as an external IdP in Choreo
+## Add Azure Active Directory as an external IdP in {{ product_name }}

-Follow the steps below to add Azure AD as an IdP in Choreo:
+Follow the steps below to add Azure AD as an IdP in {{ product_name }}:

-1. Sign in to the [Choreo Console](https://console.choreo.dev).
+1. Sign in to the [{{ product_name }} Console](https://console.choreo.dev).
 2. In the left navigation menu, click **Settings**.
 3. In the header, click the **Organization** list.
 This will open the organization level settings page.
 4. On the **Application Security** tab, click **Identity Providers** and then click **+ Identity Provider**.